IBM/platinum-demos/docs/100-business-automation-using-ai-assistant-to-automate-sales-tasks/demo-script.md

 Today we’ll see how IBM watsonx Orchestrate uses conversational AI to help sales professionals get their work done quickly.

 Insurance sales agents spend their days doing many tasks.
 Much of their time is spent taking care of existing clients, but an important part of being an insurance agent is finding new customers.<br/><br/>We’ll look at how watsonx Orchestrate performs a series of tasks that traditionally require the use of multiple systems.
-Because they use so many systems and applications in a day, agents find it cumbersome to constantly switch between them.
+Because agents use so many systems and applications in a day, they find it cumbersome to constantly switch between them.

 Let’s look at how we can help agents become more efficient and effective in carrying out these daily responsibilities.
 Prior to watsonx Orchestrate, agents in an insurance office dedicated a few hours per week to sending prospecting emails for upsell and cross-sell.
 The steps of this process were:
 1. Search Salesforce for customers that meet certain criteria.
 2. Determine the best cross-sell products to offer each customer.
-3. Write a customized email to each customer.
+3. Send a customized email to each customer.

-4. Send each customer an e-mail.
+We will see in the demo how IBM watsonx Orchestrate can assist agents in performing this sequence of tasks within a single chat interface. <br/><br/>

-We will see in the demo how IBM watsonx Orchestrate can assist agents in performing this sequence of tasks.
+Let's get started.

 <br/>
 </details>